rharter/dough.js/README.md

 ## config

-The `config` directory is not currently heavily used, but will be in the near future.
-Currently, your `routes.js` file lives here.
+The `config` directory is where configuration for Dough.js and your plugins will go.
+The `environments` directory contains folders named for each environment (set with the `DOUGH_ENV` environment variable) and allows you to have different configurations for different environments.
+This enables things like database connection info and debug settings to be selected based on environment without having to change code.

 ## lib/resources